 warrants that the work scheduled and described in the plans and specifications was completed and the contingency reserve funds have already been reduced by any cost overruns; and

-the contingency reserve funds that are to be used for additional improvements or repairs are actually used to improve the real property, are documented with paid receipts from the borrower’s own funds, and inspections of the additional work or installations are completed by the appraiser who prepared the “as completed” value appraisal report.
+the contingency reserve funds that are to be used for additional improvements or repairs are actually used to improve the real property,

-An escrow for mortgage payments (PITI) that will become due during the renovation period generally may be included as part of the total renovation costs for a principal residence property if the property cannot be occupied during the renovation period.
+At the borrower’s request, up to six mortgage payments (PITIA) that will become due during the renovation period may be included as part of the total renovation costs for a principal residence property if the property cannot be occupied during the renovation period.
 The lender, servicer, or its agent must hold the funds in a renovation escrow account, and only apply them to payments that come due during the period in which the property cannot be occupied.

-|The lender, or its agent, is responsible for administering this account and ensuring that the repairs and renovation are completed in a timely manner and in accordance with the plans and specifications and the contractor’s estimated bids.
+|The lender, or its agent, is responsible for administering this account and ensuring the repairs and renovations are completed in a timely manner and in accordance with the plans, specifications, and contractor estimated bids.|

-|The lender must release funds from this account to the contractor and the borrower only when any given renovation work has been completed, and then only in accordance with the agreed-upon schedule and after receipt of a specific request.|
+|The lender must release funds from this account only when any given renovation work has been completed, and then only in accordance with the agreed-upon schedule and after receipt of a specific request.|